• Home /

 A soft credit pull is a form of credit inquiry that provides a limited view of a home buyer’s credit report.

 Unlike hard credit pulls, which can slightly lower your credit score, soft pulls do not affect your score or your creditworthiness.
-Instead, soft credit pulls give lenders a snapshot of your credit situation, helping them to offer you relevant products for which you may qualify, including the HomeReady mortgage or a USDA loan, without affecting your FICO.
+Instead, soft credit pulls give lenders a snapshot of your credit situation, helping them to offer relevant products for which you may qualify, including the HomeReady mortgage or a USDA loan, without affecting your FICO.

 Soft Credit Check: A Real World Example

-First-Time Home Buyer Stories: Soft Credit Check
+First-Time Home Buyer Stories - Soft Credit Check

 The mortgage lender takes an informal mortgage application and makes a soft credit pull.

-The soft credit check lets the lender review the buyer’s credit report, calculate their debt-to-income, and estimate the buyer’s maximum purchasing power – all without harming the buyer’s credit.
+The soft credit check lets the lender review the buyer’s credit report, calculate their debt-to-income, and estimate the buyer’s maximum purchasing power—all without harming the buyer’s credit.

 Common Questions About Soft Credit Checks